TV4ELP/website/README.md

 - [ ] Replace static includes with autoloader
 - [ ] Backend Login via Discord
 ...
-- [ ] Full Page caching (we can't keep re-parsing the same thing over and over)
+- [X] Full Page caching (we can't keep re-parsing the same thing over and over) // This was free funnily enough with Executing PHP in the template